propensive / exoskeleton 0.1

 Author

-Exoskeleton was designed and developed by Jon Pretty, and commercial support and training is available from Propensive OÜ.
+Exoskeleton was designed and developed by Jon Pretty, and commercial support and training on all aspects of Scala 3 is available from Propensive OÜ.

 Name